 Volunteer In-service Schedule

 - This monthly one-hour chat is an opportunity for volunteers to connect and consult with each other.

-- Thursday, 02/10/2022 10-11a.m.: We hope you will join us for our monthly chats to check in, say hi, and discuss any questions or challenges that you are facing.
+- Tuesday, Oct.
+18 10-11a.m.: After a summer hiatus, we are bringing back our monthly chats to check in, say hi, and discuss any questions or challenges that you are facing.
 This will also be an opportunity for us to share updates and changes in our eviction prevention work, an ever-changing landscape.
-SPECIAL NOTE: While we normally hold these chats on the first Thursday of the month, we are scheduling this one for the week after our Conciliation Training, as an opportunity for old and new volunteers to mix and mingle.
+No need to RSVP, just accept the calendar invite, and drop by for all or part of the hour.
+We are looking forward to spending some less structured time with you.
 Contact Natalie Daniels for online access: email@example.com.

 - In-Service Trainings:

 - Wednesday, 09/14/2022.
 8-10am: Who Does What?
 A guided discussion of Bellevue resources and infrastructure.
 Callers come to us with a LOT of questions.
 We don’t have all the answers, and that’s ok.
 That’s not our job.
 However, helping people to become better problem solvers sometimes means helping them to become better researchers, and it can be nice to know a little about how the city works in order to point callers in a useful direction.
 This panel of experts is excited to share their process for directing people to the right resources both within the city and with community partners.
 Presented by: Hana Abdulrahman, Emily Chanthaphone.
 For more information, contact Natalie Daniels at NDaniels@bellevuewa.gov.